Straw Hats' Jolly Roger

-The Straw Hat Pirates' Jolly Roger (麦わらの一味の海賊旗) is a pirate flag predominantly featured in the Japanese One Piece manga and its franchise, wherein it is used to identify the Straw Hat Pirates, the pirate crew featuring the series' protagonists, who often fight for liberation of oppressed people.
+The Straw Hats' Jolly Roger (麦わらの一味の海賊旗, Mugiwara no Ichimi no Kaizokuki), also known as the Straw Hats' Skull and Crossbones, is a pirate flag predominantly featured in the Japanese One Piece manga and its anime franchise, wherein it is used to identify the protagonist Straw Hats, a pirate crew who often fight for liberation of oppressed peoples.
+The fictional Jolly Roger is of a cartoonish skull with two crossbones and a straw hat similar to the one worn by Monkey D. Luffy.

-It has become a symbol for youth-led protest movements globally such as the August 2025 Indonesian protests where people began using the flag in lieu of the national flag as a form of protest against the government, and the practice was emulated in other countries.
+The Straw Hats' Jolly Roger is a symbol for several global youth-led protest movements.
+In the August 2025 Indonesian protests, people began using the flag instead of the national flag as a form of protest against the government, and the practice spread to other countries.
 Notably, the flag saw widespread use during protests in Nepal and Madagascar which overthrew their respective governments.
-The flag has also seen use in protests in other Asian and African countries, Europe, South America, and the United States.
+The flag has also seen use in protests in other countries across Africa, the Americas, and Eurasia.

 Fictional background

-The flag is a fictional Jolly Roger, depicting a cartoonish skull with two crossbones and a straw hat.
-In Eichiro Oda's One Piece series, each pirate crew has its own distinct Jolly Roger that reflects its traits and beliefs.
+In Eiichiro Oda's One Piece series, each pirate crew has its own distinct Jolly Roger that reflects its traits and beliefs.
 Although the flag was originally drawn by the main series protagonist Monkey D. Luffy, his poor sketch led one of his crewmates Usopp to redesign it.
 One Piece itself is one of the longest-running and most popular Japanese media franchises, its manga (beginning publication in 1997) being the best-selling of all time and its anime running since 1999.

-The flag’s anti-authoritarian usage is a reference to a major storyline involving the fictional world government, which controls most of the manga’s locations, and the Straw Hat Pirates’ struggles to fight back, while concurrently hunting for the titular treasure.
-As described by CNN, "the flag symbolizes Luffy’s quest to chase his dreams, liberate oppressed people, and fight the autocratic World Government".
+The flag's anti-authoritarian usage is a reference to a major storyline involving the fictional world government, which controls most of the story's locations, and the Straw Hat Pirates' struggles to fight back, while concurrently hunting for the titular treasure.
+As described by CNN, "the flag symbolizes Luffy's quest to chase his dreams, liberate oppressed people, and fight the autocratic World Government".
 Multiple academic works have analysed how the manga draws parallels to real world politics and authoritarianism.